LEST WE FORGET

 The ABMC is an independent agency of the Executive Branch of the United States federal government responsible for commemorating the courage and sacrifice of the American Armed Forces through the erection of memorials and for designing, constructing and maintaining permanent American military cemeteries overseas where the Armed Forces have served since their entry into World War I: April 6, 1917.

 In 1923, Congress enacted legislation creating the ABMC, and the incumbent U.S. president, Warren G. Harding, appointed General John J. Pershing to chair the committee—a position in which he served until his death in 1948.
 Succeeding him was another distinguished general, George C. Marshall.
-Today, the ABMC administers and maintains 24 permanent American military burial parks (all of which are listed in this guide), as well as 25 monuments, memorials and markers in 15 countries.
+Today, the ABMC administers and maintains 25 permanent American military burial parks (all of which are listed in this guide with the exception of Clark Veterans Cemetery in the Philippines), as well as 27 monuments, memorials and markers in 15 countries.
 Currently there are 30,921 war dead interred in these cemeteries from World War I (26% of recovered fallen); 93,234 from World War II (23% of recovered fallen); and 750 from the Mexican-American War, totaling 124,905 U.S. servicemen and women buried outside the borders of their home country.
-In addition, there are 60,313 names of comrades still listed as missing in action to be honored within the 22 World War I and World War II ABMC cemeteries.
+In addition, there are 60,315 names of comrades still listed as missing in action to be honored within the 22 World War I and World War II ABMC cemeteries.

 Download this ABMC cemetery destination guide — pdf file format, 11 mb, 21 pages, 3 maps — onto your home computer, laptop, or iPad for free!
 (See "Note" below for instructions.)